 The surrounding land (and farm, where ingredients are sourced for the restaurant – the home-reared bacon at breakfast is particularly mind-blowing) is expansive, sprawling and verdant.
 A circular walk around the grounds, traversing woodland, lakes and a pond replete with its own fountain, is a must.
 The main house looks even more beautiful – and even more grand – when you see it from a distance, nestled in its lush surroundings.

 It is rare that a luxury hotel’s food is as spectacular as its setting, but Heckfield Place offers the best hotel dining I’ve ever experienced.
-There are two restaurants: Marle, which is open both to guests and visitors, where breakfast, lunch and dinner is served; and Hearth, a converted stable space that serves a very special set-menu tasting dinner just for guests, where food is cooked on an open fire (it’s an intimate and unique space only open on Fridays and Saturdays, so pre-booking is essential).
+There are two restaurants: Marle, which is open both to guests and visitors, where breakfast, lunch and dinner is served; and Hearth, a converted stable space that serves a very special set-menu tasting dinner just for guests, where food is cooked on an open fire (it’s an intimate and unique space only open from Wednesday dinnertime to Sunday lunch, so pre-booking is essential).

 Both menus are designed by Skye Gyngell, a chef renowned for her impeccable taste and innovative combinations.
 I don’t have one disappointing mouthful over six multi-coursed meals in the restaurants.
 A stand-out dish was the pillow-soft gnudi in a velvety sauce of butter and orange zest.
 But even a breakfast as simple as soft-boiled eggs and bacon is sublime (the rich, dark, crumbly rye bread spread thickly with butter is, as well, a culinary highlight).